go101/immutable-value-proposal/README-v8.md

 You may have got it, a value hosted at a specified memory address may represent as a read-only value or a writable value, depending on context.
-So a non-final read-only values might be not an immutable value.
+So a non-constant read-only values might be not an immutable value.
-(But there are really some non-final read-only values which are immutable values.
+(But there are really some non-constant read-only values which are immutable values.
 Please read the following for such examples.)

 #### assignment and conversion rules

 Above has mentioned:
-* a named final must be bound to a value in its declaration.
+* a named constant must be bound to a value in its declaration.
   It can't be assigned to again later.
 * a writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.